 PCOS can cause brown discharge during your period.
-Some other symptoms include irregular cycles, abnormal hair growth, obesity, acne, etc.
+Some other symptoms include irregular cycles, heavy periods with blood clots, a lot of pain, abnormal hair growth, obesity, acne, etc.

 During menopause, or the years leading up to it (perimenopause), just about anything can happen with regards to your periods, including brown discharge.